 J.P.
-Morgan Announces 2026 Summer Reading List And Nextlist Summer Series
+Morgan Announces 2026 Summer Reading List and NextList Summer Series

 By Dr. Tommy Wood

-Neuroscientist and physician Dr. Tommy Wood-also a Formula 1 sports performance coach focused on lifelong brain health-challenges the idea that cognitive decline is inevitable.
-He introduces“headroom,” the mental capacity you can build and protect over time, and explains why everyday focus problems and rising dementia risk deserve the same attention we give heart health.
-Grounded in Wood's research and real-world performance coaching, the book maps practical levers you can maneuver to keep the brain adaptable.
+Neuroscientist and physician Dr. Tommy Wood—also a Formula 1 sports performance coach focused on lifelong brain health—challenges the idea that cognitive decline is inevitable.
+He introduces “headroom,” the mental capacity you can build and protect over time, and explains why everyday focus problems and rising dementia risk deserve the same attention we give heart health.
+Grounded in Wood’s research and real-world performance coaching, the book maps practical levers you can maneuver to keep the brain adaptable.
 The Stimulated Mind offers a clear, actionable playbook for staying sharp now and supporting long-term cognitive longevity for decades.
-Light and Thread

 By Han Kang